Benefits of Different Pinch Valve Types - AUTOMATIC VALVE

 What is Carryover Volume?

 Carryover volume refers to the amount of fluid volume remaining after a valve switches state.
-For 2-way “on-off” pinch valves, this is usually not a concern; however, for 3-way pinch valves, the volume carried over can mix with other fluids and is wasted when it is flushed out.
+For 2-way “on-off” pinch valves, this is usually not a concern.
+However, for 3-way pinch valves, the volume carried over can mix with other fluids and is wasted when it is flushed out.
 Therefore, minimizing this volume is very important.
 Internal pinch valves offer a major benefit when carryover volume is a consideration because the volume between the pinch point and Y-shaped combination point is minimized.

 What is the life cycle of pinch valves?

 Design considerations for medical or scientific instruments focus heavily on maintenance requirements and costs.
 When these factors are a prime concern, the internal pinch valve is the better choice.
-These valves are typically rated to 5 million or more cycles prior to replacement.
-In comparison, external pinch valves typically require tubing replacement every 200,000 to 500,000 cycles, although the solenoid actuators have similar life ratings to that of the internal pinch valves.
+These valves are typically rated to 5 million or more cycles before replacement.
+In comparison, external pinch valves typically require tubing replacement every 200,000 to 500,000 cycles, although the solenoid actuators have similar life ratings to that of internal pinch valves.

 Are Pinch Valves useful for Medical Devices?